 Cesar's family emigrated from Mexico when he was six-years old.
 They came here with two suitcases, faith, and hope.
 "My mom taught us not to squander the blessing of living in this amazing country and constantly encouraged us to go to school so that we could serve other people."
 Cesar took his mom's advice and attended Utah Valley University, Brigham Young University, and finally Harvard Law School.
 He graduated with honors from all three institutions.
 Most of the time he was in school, he worked so as to provide for his family.
-Among his great joys are his wife and six amazing children.
+Among his great joys are his wife and seven amazing children.

 Cesar has been able to obtain some fantastic results for his clients through trial and settlement.
 He has been involved in obtaining some verdicts that received national attention including a $76.6 million verdict and a $1.75 million verdict related to use of Risperdal that caused young boys to develop female breasts.

 He has also had some great verdicts that didn't get national attention but meant a great deal to his clients.
 For example, another lawyer and Cesar tried a case against a company that failed to maintain a crane.
 A weight from that crane fell on the foot of Cesar's client, a mechanic working on the crane.
 The weight seriously injured the client's foot.
 The company tried to argue that the accident was the client's fault, and they offered to settle the case only for a small amount of money and even withdrew that offer just prior to trial.
 Cesar prevailed and obtained a verdict of more than $2.9 million after prejudgment interest.